 To comfortably reduce your buffer size, go to your audio driver settings within your DAW.
 You will see sliders to control your buffer size, lower them to around 10ms or until your lag is improved.
 Try not to lower them too much to avoid glitches from an overloaded CPU.

-2. Raise the sample rate
+2. Adjust the sample rate

 Your computer’s sample rate refers to the number of samples your computer can process per second.
 When your sample rate is too low you will notice more lag.
 The lower the sample rate, the more latency you will hear.